Zendesk is also partnering with startup megacampus Station F

 “By now, everybody knows where we are.
 We are at Station F, the world’s biggest startup campus.
 We will have a thousand startups surrounded by VCs, tech companies and experts,” Station F director Roxanne Varza said.
 “We’re talking with the best [tech companies] from all around the world and bringing them here.”

-So what does it mean, bringing Zendesk to to Station F?
+So what does it mean, bringing Zendesk to Station F?
 First, Station F will be able to use Zendesk as their customer support tool for free.
-Second, the company’s team in paris is going to relocate to Station F (that’s 10 people or so).
+Second, the company’s team in Paris is going to relocate to Station F (that’s 10 people or so).

 Finally, Zendesk is going to have its own tiny incubator with 47 desks inside Station F. Startups will be able to work there for free.
 Zendesk already announced a couple of startups that are going to work from its mezzanine inside Station F — SnapCall and Ottspot.